 Under the Americans with Disabilities Act, individuals with disabilities may use service animals in any public area unless doing so would pose a danger to the health and safety of others or cause undue burden.
-Individuals with disabilities who use a service animal on campus are required to register with campus security.
+Individuals with disabilities who use a service animal on campus are required to register with the Disability Services Coordinator in Students Services.
+If the Disability Services Coordinator is not available, the individual should register with campus security.